mvidner/recover-broken-git/README.md

 It is not Subversion's fault, BTW.

+1) Code 2) Publish 3) Test.
+Does not work if Publish operates on entire Git repos.

 1. Convert your Subversion repository to Git
 2. Publish the result, announce it
 3. Test it